 Emotions are messages to communicate needs and wants.
 Teach your child to tolerate the emotions so they can express their needs and wants while realising they may not have them all met all of the time, and once they aren’t in the grip of intense emotion anymore, to problem-solve and take action if necessary.

 Most of the time, once the child feels their emotions are understood and accepted, they quieten and lose their intensity.
 This creates space for problem solving.

 Sometimes, kids can do this themselves.
 Sometimes, they need your help to formulate possible options.
 Resist giving them the answers unless they ask or there is an immediate safety issue as this communicates that you believe they are incapable of handling it themselves and this will create a fixed mindset of “can / can’t” instead of a growth mindset of “can’t yet.”

 * Children need to practice how to find constructive solutions to problems and that means we have to model it for them and allow them the space to struggle.

-* Research shows that simply empathising with our kids is not enough because they still feel at sea with their emotions.
-Teaching them to respect their feelings as alerts about things they need to do differently in their lives increases their personal power to influence and change their experiences.
-This self efficacy is crucial in children feeling capable, confident and empowered.
+* Research shows that empathising with children is not enough because they still feel lost and overwhelmed in their their emotions.
+Teaching them to respect their feelings as alerts about things they need to do differently in their lives increases their sense that they have the ability to influence and change their experiences.
+This personal power (so important for every human being's sense of safety and security) or self-efficacy is crucial in children feeling capable, confident and empowered.